 If you’re willing to stop by a place that’s a little less elegant, but is instead a local hotspot, head to Hamura Saimin for your taste of local Hawaii food.

 As its name implies, the vast majority of Hamura Saimin’s menu consists of saimin, a local Hawaii dish that’s a blend of Japanese ramen, Chinese mein, and Filipino pancit.
+(It’s one of those foods that you can only eat in Hawaii.)
 They’re well-known for their special saimin, complete with wontons, roast pork, and an egg.
 But if that seems like a little too much, you can always opt for a bowl of their regular saimin.
 Oh, and for dessert, don’t forget to get a slice of the lilikoi chiffon pie!